kna2121/ClearClaim-COMS4152/README.md

 Cucumber user stories can be found in our features/.feature files.
-## Manual Testing
+## User Testing
 On the homepage, upload the provided sample pdf file which can be found under `spec/fixtures/Dave_Doe_EOB_input.pdf`.
 Then Analyze Document > Generate Appeal.
+You can then download the appeal letter as a .docx and customize it further.
 ### Targeted Denial Logic Tests

 - Service and repository behaviour for denial lookups lives under `spec/services`.
 Run just those specs with: